Dennis Skinner: After parliament (2019–present)

-During the 2020 Labour Party deputy leadership election, which was won by Angela Rayner, Skinner endorsed Richard Burgon for Deputy Leader of the Labour Party, saying "I'm backing Richard to be Deputy Leader of the Labour Party.
+During the 2020 Labour deputy leadership election, which was won by Angela Rayner, Skinner endorsed Richard Burgon for Deputy Leader of the Labour Party, saying "I'm backing Richard to be Deputy Leader of the Labour Party.
 Richard is a socialist who never gives in and never gives up.
 He gives me hope for the future of our Party.
 I urge CLPs & unions to nominate Richard and members to vote for him."

 On 6 May 2020, Skinner was named honorary president of the Socialist Campaign Group.

 Popular culture

 Nature of the Beast documentary

 A documentary about Skinner sanctioned by him, Nature of the Beast, was completed in 2017 by production company Shut Out The Light.
 The documentary traces Skinner's rise to political icon status and covers his working-class upbringing, his family influences and his hobbies away from "The Palace of Varieties".
 Skinner's four surviving brothers and several of his Bolsover constituents are interviewed in the documentary.